nim-works/nimskull/readme.md

 ## Community

 Currently, this repository and our [matrix/irc][nim-works-matrix] are our primary community hubs; we'll introduce more as things grow.
-At this time our community is small but passionate and close.
-We welcome any who are able and eager to collaborate on improving the compiler and associated tools.
+At this time our community is small but passionate We welcome any who are able and eager to collaborate on improving the compiler and associated tools.

 Check the [FAQ](#FAQ), or [Project Board](https://github.com/nim-works/nimskull/projects) for an idea of where to help.